Hustle less. Sleep more.

 Meet Corinna

-Do you ever feel like you're just 'faking it till you become it,' despite all your accomplishments?
-That nagging voice of self-doubt can be exhausting.
-The relentless grind in building a successful career in others' eyes can leave you feeling utterly drained, wondering if this 'success' is truly worth the exhaustion.
-Are you feeling disconnected from your work, perhaps questioning if this is truly what you're meant to be doing?
-You are never alone.
-Many professionals hit this crossroads in...
+Hi, I’m Corinna Kong — a global manager in Big Tech turned leadership well-being coach.
+Do you ever feel like you’re just faking it till you make it, despite all your accomplishments?
+That nagging voice of self-doubt, the relentless grind, the exhaustion — it can leave you wondering if this “success” is really worth it.
+Maybe you’re feeling disconnected from your work or questioning if this is truly what you’re meant to do.
+You’re not alone.
+Many women reach this crossroads in mid-career....